guanwill/space-invaders/README.md

 * Player has a hidden weapon up its sleeve
 * For each winning round, difficulty increases where meteors and enemy bullets are fired faster
 * For each winning round, a randomly generated set of enemies will appear.
-* There are 8 enemies to be seen.
+* There are 8 different types of enemies to be seen.
 Can you find them all?
 * Difficulty and score will be resetted when you lose all three lives.

 ##Tech Stack